Adriaan Wagenaar Helps Companies with Kids!

 I met Adriaan Wagenaar in Amsterdam.
 With Open Minds Open World Adriaan is helping companies to find new ideas, new products, new services with the help of kids.
 For the benefit of the companies, the school and the kids.

-This one of the most futurist idea and project I have ever seen!
+This is one of the most futurist ideas and projects I have ever seen!

 And Adriaan also gives us five amazing practical advice to be future proof 🙂

 Children and Organizations Work together

 With Open Minds, Open World, I bring together children and organizations to work together on organizational issues.
 By helping to look through the eyes of a child, I help people develop their open mind, their imagination, and the resourcefulness in order to find new opportunities, situations where others say, “It’s not possible.
 We don’t do this here.”

 I work with children of the age of 10 to 12 years old, and the technique I use is Socratical conversations.
 In that conversations, the questions are more important than the answers.
 At school, children learn to create answers on questions, “How old are you?”
 They answer the question, but what I teach children is to ask the right questions, and develop ideas on questions like, “What if there will be a happiness store?
 What would they sell there?”
 Or, “If you could have an ATM card, in which you can pay happiness, how will you recharge your battery?
 How will you recharge your ATM card?”
 That kinds of questions.